Enforcing Subscriber Plan Speeds and Optimizing QoE

 Preseem is a Quality of Experience (QoE) monitoring and optimization platform developed for WISPs.
-This blog post highlights how traditional subscriber plan enforcement tools like Mikrotik simple queues or APs negatively impact subscriber’s Quality of Experience (QoE).
+This blog post highlights how traditional plan enforcement tools like Mikrotik simple queues or Access Points (APs) can negatively impact subscriber QoE.

 There are many different ways to enforce subscriber plan speeds.
-So if a subscriber buys a 5 Mb/s plan, there are lots of ways to make sure that they only get 5 Mb/s of download plan speed.
-Some very popular modes to enforce subscriber plan choices in the WISP space are Mikrotik Simple Queues, Access point or CPE shapers.
-All these mechanisms do a good job at making sure that subscribers are getting the plan speeds they’re supposed to.
+Some common options for WISPs include Mikrotik Simple Queues, Access Point or CPE shapers.
+All of these do a good job at making sure that subscribers are getting their contracted plan speeds.

-With traditional shapers applied, as soon as any one internet application maxes out the connection for a home, every other application in the household becomes slow and laggy.
-This is typical of a Netflix stream negatively impacting interactive applications like VoIP, gaming or web browsing.
+With traditional shapers, as soon as one internet application maxes out the connection for a home, every other application in the household becomes slow.

-Preseem solves the above subscriber plan enforcement problems associated with traditional shaping tools in two ways:
+Preseem solves subscriber plan enforcement problems associated with traditional shaping tools in two ways:

 1. Instead of using a simple buffer that fills up as packets come in, Preseem uses Active Queue Management (AQM).
-AQM knows exactly how many packets to buffer or to drop and applies TCP signalling to get the heavy traffic to back off.
+AQM knows exactly how many packets to buffer or drop, and applies TCP signaling to get heavy traffic to back off.
 The net effect is that instead of adding 150-200 ms of latency, Preseem adds less than 10 ms when it kicks in.
-Even if a subscriber is doing a big download (eg OS update) that causes the link to max out, the latency with Preseem is nice and low which ensures that the overall QoE is high and subscriber doesn’t complain.
+Even if a subscriber is doing a big download like an operating system update, the latency with Preseem stays low.
+This ensures that the overall QoE is high, meaning far fewer support calls!

-2. Preseem further uses fair queuing to automatically distribute the bandwidth fairly between different applications.
-The way this works is that Preseem automatically figures out if an application qualifies as a ‘bulk’ flow or an ‘interactive’ flow.
-This is completely based on the size of the flow – how many bytes that flow is transferring.
-If it’s large, that’s a bulk flow or if that’s small, it’s considered an interactive flow.
-For every bulk flow, Preseem automatically creates one queue that manages that flow independently and it automatically balances or fairly divides traffic between those bulk applications.
+2. Preseem also uses fair queuing to automatically distribute the bandwidth fairly between different applications.
+The platform automatically figures out if an application qualifies as a bulk flow or an interactive flow.
+This is completely based on the size of the flow, i.e. how many bytes that flow is transferring.
+If it’s large, that’s a bulk flow.
+If small, it’s considered an interactive flow.
+For every bulk flow, Preseem automatically creates one queue to manage that flow independently.
+Then, it automatically balances or fairly divides traffic between those bulk applications.
 So, Netflix and a download for example will both get half the traffic.
-But any interactive flows like gaming or VoIP call and browsing – these flows don’t get queued at all.
-These smaller interactive flows get prioritized straight through.
+But any interactive flows like gaming or VoIP calls don’t get queued at all.
+These smaller interactive flows get prioritized straight through

-So, no matter how busy a link is due to bulk applications like Netflix, interactive applications like gaming, VoIP call or browsing will always feel fast like there’s nothing happening in the link at all, thanks to Preseem’s advanced AQM and per-flow prioritization techniques.
-This leads to a much better experience for wireless customers.
+So, no matter how busy a link is due to bulk applications like Netflix, interactive applications will always “feel fast,” thanks to Preseem’s advanced AQM techniques.
+This leads to a much better experience for subscribers.

-Some of the obvious situations WISPs shared with us before Preseem was deployed, include:
+Some of the situations WISPs shared with us before Preseem was deployed in their networks include:

-- One household member watching Netflix in HD leading to a poor experience for another member of the house playing games
+- One household member watching Netflix leading to a poor experience for another member playing games online.

-- Background download of heavy applications affecting overall internet experience in a large household leading to frequent complaints.
+- Background downloads by heavy applications affected the overall internet experience, leading to frequent complaints.

 Users in all these situations reported better QoE after Preseem replaced traditional shaping and plan enforcement methods across WISP networks.

-The above shows the latency and bitrate at a WISP with over 2500+ subscribers based out of Amarillo, TX.
-In this network, the plan rate was enforced at the access point (AP).
-Very similar results are found with Mikrotik based shaping.
+The image below shows the latency and bitrate at a Texas WISP with more than 2,500 subscribers.
+In this network, the plan rate was enforced at the AP.
+Very similar results are found with Mikrotik-based shaping.

-Once the plan speed of 3 Mb/s was hit, latency for the subscriber shot over 200 ms. 50 ms of that was the Access point itself (base latency) with at least 150 ms being the buffer for the traffic management.
-As soon as Preseem took over the shaping for this network, total latency came down to around 55 ms with Preseem adding <10 ms of latency.
-This lower latency is a result of Preseem’s use of AQM techniques, based on FQ-CoDel, which ensures that the overall QoE for a subscriber remains high despite a maxed out connection/link.
+Once the plan speed of 3 Mb/s was hit, latency for the subscriber shot over 200 ms. A quarter of that was the AP itself (base latency), with at least 150 ms being the buffer for the traffic management.
+As soon as Preseem took over the shaping for this network, total latency came down to around 55 ms, with Preseem adding fewer than 10 ms of latency.
+This lower latency is a result of Preseem’s use of AQM techniques, based on FQ-CoDel, which ensures that the overall QoE for a subscriber remains high despite a maxed-out connection/link.